 3. Fascia spermatica externa is a continuation of the superficial fascia of the abdomen.

-4. Fascia cremasterica is a continuation of the fascia intercruralis, extending from the edges of the superficial inguinal ring; she covers m. cremaster, which is why it is called f. cremasterica.
+4. Fascia cremasterica is a continuation of the fascia intercruralis, extending from the edges of the superficial inguinal ring; she covers m. cremaster, and therefore called f. cremasterica.

-5. M. cremaster consists of bundles of striated fibers that are a continuation of m. transverse abdominalis.
-When reducing m. cremaster the testicle is pulled up.
+5. M. cremaster consists of bundles of striated fibers, which are a continuation of m. transversus abdominalis.
+With the contraction of m. cremaster testicle is pulled upward.

-6. Fascia spermatica interna - internal seminal fascia, located immediately under m. cremaster. it is a continuation of the fascia transverzalis, it covers all the components of the spermatic cord and, in the area of the testicle, is adjacent to the outer surface of its serous cover.
+6. Fascia spermatica interna - internal spermatic fascia, located immediately under m. cremaster. it is a continuation of the fascia transverzalis, surrounds all the components of the spermatic cord and is adjacent to the testicle outer surface its serous cover.

-7. Tunica vaginalis testis, the vaginal membrane of the testicle, occurs due to the processus vaginalis of the peritoneum and forms a closed serous sac, consisting of two plates: laminaparietalis, parietal plate, and lamina visceralis, visceral plate.
-The visceral plate is closely fused with the albuginea of the testicle and also passes to the epididymis.
-Between the lateral surface of the testicle and the middle part of the epididymis (body), the visceral plate enters the slit space between them, forming a pocket called sinus epididymidis.
-Along the posterior edge of the testicle, at the place where the vessels exit, the visceral plate passes into the parietal plate.
-Between the parietal and visceral plates facing each other there is a slit-like space - cavum vaginale, in which, in pathological cases, a large amount of serous fluid can accumulate and give dropsy of the testicle.
+7. Tunica vaginalis testis, the tunica vaginalis of the testis, occurs due to the processus vaginalis of the peritoneum and forms a closed serous sac consisting of two plates: laminaparietalis, the parietal plate, and lamina visceralis, the visceral plate.
+The visceral plate closely fuses with the tunica albuginea of the testicle and also passes onto the epididymis.
+Between the lateral surface of the testicle and the middle part of the epididymis (body), the visceral plate enters the fissure space between them, forming a pocket called sinus epididymidis.
+Along the posterior edge of the testicle, at the site of the exit of the vessels, the visceral plate passes into the parietal plate.
+Between the parietal and visceral plates facing each other there is a slit-like space - cavum vaginale, in which pathological cases may accumulate a large number of serous fluid and give dropsy of the testicles.

-• 6-12 months- By the age of 1 year, the processes of obliteration of the vaginal process of the peritoneum and testicular migration should be completed.
-A study at this age is carried out in order to identify hidden anomalies.
+• 6-12 months— By 1 year, the processes of obliteration of the vaginal process of the peritoneum and migration of the testicles should be completely completed.
+The study at this age is carried out to identify hidden anomalies.

-• 5-9 years old- From 5 to 9 years, the size of the testicles increases.
-Small testicles may be a sign of hypogonadism or functional developmental delay.
-An ultrasound sign of the constitutional form of hypogonadism is an increase in testicular volume by more than 2% and a sharp increase in intraorganic blood flow after injections of choriotropic hormone.
+• 5-9 years— From 5 to 9 years, the size of the testicles increases.
+Small testicular size may be a sign of hypogonadism or functional developmental delay.
+Ultrasonic sign The constitutional form of hypogonadism is an increase in testicular volume by more than 2% and sharp increase intraorgan blood flow after injections of choriotropic hormone.

-• 10-14 years old- From 10 to 14 years, a lumen appears in the convoluted seminiferous tubules containing mature spermatogenic cells.
+• 10-14 years— From 10 to 14 years of age, a lumen containing mature spermatogenic cells appears in the convoluted seminiferous tubules.
 The mass of the testicle doubles.
-The intensity of regional blood circulation increases proportionally, which is a provocative moment for the occurrence of varicocele.
-Latent forms of the disease can be detected on ultrasound using dynamic tests (for more details, see).
+The intensity of regional blood circulation increases proportionally, which is a provoking moment for the occurrence of varicocele.
+Hidden forms of the disease can be detected on ultrasound using dynamic tests (for more details, see).

-The echostructure of the contents of the scrotum is best seen when scanning with a high-frequency probe 7.5-15 MHz.
-A low-frequency probe of 3.5-5 MHz can be useful for scanning the edematous scrotum and the main vessels of the testis.
-An ultrasound of the scrotum is performed with the patient in the supine position, a towel between the thighs serves as a support for the scrotum, the penis is pressed against the stomach.
+The echostructure of the contents of the scrotum is best seen when scanning with a high-frequency sensor of 7.5-15 MHz.
+A low-frequency 3.5-5 MHz probe may be useful for scanning the swollen scrotum and great vessels testicles.
+Ultrasound of the scrotum is performed with the patient in the supine position, a towel between the thighs serves as a support for the scrotum, and the penis is pressed to the abdomen.

-testicle on ultrasound is an oval formation with smooth contours and a homogeneous fine-grained structure.
-Since there is a liquid component in the lumen of the seminiferous tubules, they have reduced echogenicity, and the stroma and vessels are brighter areas.
-The number of echogenic structures increases with age and is especially large in the pubertal period due to the activation of the processes of vascularization of the testicular tissue.
+Testicle on ultrasound It is an oval formation with smooth contours and a uniform fine-grained structure.
+Since there is a liquid component in the lumen of the seminiferous tubules, they have a reduced echogenicity, and the stroma and vessels are brighter areas.
+The number of echogenic structures increases with age and is especially high in the puberty period due to the activation of the processes of vascularization of testicular tissue.

-A photo.
-Cross section of the testicles: The mediastinum of the testis is located eccentrically on the transverse section (red arrows).
+Photo.
+Transverse section of the testicles: The mediastinum of the testicle is located eccentrically in the cross section (red arrows).
 The scrotum is divided into two compartments by a fibrous septum.
-The skin and fleshy membrane are hyper- and hypoechoic linear structures.
-The vaginal membrane forms a closed serous cavity with a small amount of fluid - a thin anechoic zone between hyperechoic linear structures.
-Cross section of both testicles is useful for comparative analysis of echostructure and blood flow.
+The skin and dartos are hyper- and hypoechoic linear structures.
+The tunica vaginalis forms a closed serous cavity with a small amount fluid - a thin anechoic zone between hyperechoic linear structures.
+A cross section of both testicles is useful for comparative analysis echostructure and blood flow.

-A photo.
+Photo.
 Longitudinal section of the testis: In the longitudinal section, the mediastinum of the testis is a hyperechoic line in the center (arrows).
-The inner leaf of the vaginal membrane is tightly attached to the tunicae albugineae (arrows) and covers the appendage throughout.
+The inner layer of the tunica vaginalis is tightly adherent to the tunicae albugineae (arrows) and covers the entire appendage.

-To determine the size of the testicle during longitudinal scanning, the length and thickness are measured.
-In transverse scanning, the width and thickness are measured.
-The thickness on the transverse and longitudinal sections have approximately the same value.
+To determine the size of the testicle, length and thickness are measured during longitudinal scanning.
+When scanning transversely, width and thickness are measured.
+The thickness on the transverse and longitudinal sections is approximately same value.

-The volume of the testicle is calculated by the formula: length (cm) x width (cm) x thickness (cm) x 0.523.
+Testicular volume is calculated using the formula: length (cm) x width (cm) x thickness (cm) x 0.523.

-See normal testicle sizes in adults and children of all ages.
+Normal testicular sizes in adults and children of different ages Look .

 Epididymis on ultrasound

-At an early age, the epididymis on ultrasound in echogenicity does not differ from the echogenicity of the testicles, which is due to the morphological immaturity of both organs.
+At an early age, the epididymis on ultrasound its echogenicity does not differ from the echogenicity of the testicles, which is due to the morphological immaturity of both organs.
 Their structure is dominated by echo-negative shades.
-A deep sinus with liquid content between the body of the epididymis and the upper pole of the testicle may not be expressed.
-The testicle and its appendage can be taken as a single formation and cause errors in measurement.
+The deep sinus with fluid contents between the body of the epididymis and the upper pole of the testicle may not be expressed.
+The testicle and its epididymis may be mistaken for a single entity and cause measurement errors.

 The period of intensive development of the reproductive system begins at the age of 10-14 years.
-By this time, mature germ cells and seminal fluid appear in the lumen of the vas deferens, which make up the appendage.
-Formed appendage on ultrasound: homogeneous heterogeneous formation of a semi-oval form of medium echogenicity with clear contours.
-The appendage is covered with a protein membrane, the head is located in the serous cavity, which acquires the meaning of an "acoustic window".
-The tail and a significant part of the body are outside this cavity, and therefore are not detected by ultrasound methods.
+By this time, mature germ cells and seminal fluid appear in the lumen of the seminiferous tubules, which make up the epididymis.
+Formed appendage on ultrasound: homogeneous heterogeneous semi-oval formation of medium echogenicity with clear contours.
+The appendage is covered with a tunica albuginea, the head is located in the serous cavity, which takes on the meaning of an “acoustic window”.
+The tail and a significant part of the body are located outside this cavity and therefore cannot be detected by ultrasound methods.

-A photo.
-The head of the epididymis (blue arrow) is a triangular formation, iso- or slightly hyperechoic in relation to the testicle, at the upper pole of the testicle.
-The tubules become more organized towards the caudal region, so the body (red arrows) and tail (yellow arrow) are often hypoechoic.
+Photo.
+The head of the epididymis (blue arrow) is iso- or slightly hyperechoic in relation to the testicle. triangular shape on the upper pole of the testicle.
+Towards the tail, the tubules become more organized, so the body (red arrows) and tail (yellow arrow) are often hypoechoic.

-In the first years of postnatal development of the child, the size of the epididymis approaches the size of the testicle.
-Up to 7 years, it practically does not change, at 7-11 years it doubles.
-In the pubertal period, the size of the appendage increases several times, reaching 10-15 mm in width and 6-8 mm in thickness.
-See normal sizes of the epididymis in adults and children of different ages.
+In the first years of postnatal development of a child, the size of the epididymis approaches the size of the testicle.
+Until the age of 7, it practically does not change; at the age of 7-11 it doubles.
+During puberty, the size of the appendage increases several times, reaching 10-15 mm in width and 6-8 mm in thickness.
+For normal sizes of the epididymis in adults and children of different ages, see.

-Hydatids of the testicle and epididymis, which belong to normal anatomical formations, can be seen with a hydrocele (see for more details.
-These are formations with a diameter of 2-3 mm, of medium echogenicity, attached to the testicle or epididymis.
+Hydatids of the testicle and epididymis, which are normal anatomical formations, can be seen with hydrocele (for more details, see.
+These are formations with a diameter of 2-3 mm, medium echogenicity, attached to the testicle or epididymis.

 Inguinal canal on ultrasound

-The inguinal canal is studied in B-mode for cryptorchidism and to detect abnormalities of the vaginal process of the peritoneum.
+The inguinal canal is studied in B-mode for cryptorchidism and to identify abnormalities of the vaginal process of the peritoneum.

-Against the background of fatty tissue, the anterior wall of the inguinal canal, formed by the aponeurosis of the external oblique muscle of the abdomen, stands out in a separate bright structure and emphasizes the anterior contour of the spermatic cord.
-The transverse fascia, which makes up the posterior wall, is associated with the peritoneum, highlighting the opposite contour of the funiculus.
-The inguinal canal is easier to visualize in men, as the heterogeneous tubular structures of the spermatic cord are clearly visible surrounded by hyperechoic fat.
+Against the background of fatty tissue, the anterior wall of the inguinal canal, formed by the aponeurosis of the external oblique abdominal muscle, stands out as a separate bright structure and emphasizes the anterior contour of the spermatic cord.
+The transversalis fascia, constituting the posterior wall, is associated with the peritoneum, highlighting the opposite contour of the cord.
+The inguinal canal is easier to visualize in men, as the heterogeneous tubular structures of the spermatic cord surrounded by hyperechoic fat are clearly visible.

-When searching inner ring of the inguinal canal the reference point is the inferior epigastric artery, which is accompanied by a vein near the medial edge of the peritoneal funnel of the vaginal process.
-The transducer is placed transversely just below the navel and lowered along the inferior epigastric artery until a convex hyperechoic linear structure appears behind the rectus abdominis muscle - this is the upper part of the inguinal canal.
+When searching internal ring of the inguinal canal the reference point is the inferior epigastric artery, which passes accompanied by a vein near the medial edge of the peritoneal infundibulum of the vaginal process.
+The sensor is placed transversely just below the navel and lowered along the inferior epigastric artery until a convex hyperechoic linear structure appears behind the rectus abdominis muscle - this is top part inguinal canal.

-A photo.
-A - Inferior epigastric arteries and veins (asterisks) depart from the external iliac arteries just above the inguinal ligament (IL), pass behind the inguinal canal (IC) and medially to the edge of the deep inguinal ring (D) enter the posterior sections of the rectus abdominis muscle (R).
-B - With CDI, the epigastric artery and veins (arrow) are clearly visible on the transverse section of the rectus abdominis muscle on the right just below the navel.
+Photo.
+A, The inferior epigastric arteries and veins (asterisks) arise from the external iliac arteries just above the inguinal ligament (IL), pass posterior to the inguinal canal (IC), and medial to the edge of the deep inguinal ring (D) enter the posterior portions of the rectus abdominis muscle (R).
+B — With CDK, the epigastric artery and veins (arrow) are clearly visible on the transverse section of the rectus abdominis muscle on the right, just below the navel.

-A photo.
-A, B - When the epigastric vessels leave the rectus abdominis muscle and go posterolaterally to the external iliac vessels, an arcuate hyperechoic linear structure (triangles) appears behind the rectus abdominis muscle - this is the upper part of the inguinal canal.
-On ultrasound, the deep ring of the inguinal canal in men (A) is seen better than in women (B).
-C - On the side of the lower epigastric vessels, when scanning parallel to the inguinal ligament, a hypoechoic ventral funnel of the vaginal process (arrows) is visible - this is the inner ring of the inguinal canal.
+Photo.
+A, B - When the epigastric vessels leave the rectus abdominis muscle and are directed posterolaterally to the external iliac vessels, an arcuate hyperechoic linear structure (triangles) appears behind the rectus abdominis muscle - this is the upper part of the inguinal canal.
+On ultrasound, the deep ring of the inguinal canal is visible better in men (A) than in women (B).
+B - Lateral to the inferior epigastric vessels, when scanning parallel to the inguinal ligament, a hypoechoic abdominal infundibulum of the vaginal process (arrows) is visible - this is the internal ring of the inguinal canal.

-Outer ring of the inguinal canal are recognized by a change in the direction of the acoustic structures of the Thomson and superficial fascia, which in this place move to the spermatic cord.
+Outer ring of the inguinal canal recognized by changes in direction acoustic structures Thomson's and superficial fascia, which in this place move to the spermatic cord.
 This transition is clearly visible when scanning the cord at the root of the scrotum.

 The length of the inguinal canal in children of the first year of life varies between 0.5-2.5 cm.
 With age, it lengthens and becomes narrower.

-The spermatic cord is the structures that pass through the inguinal rings as the testicles descend into the scrotum.
-The spermatic cord includes the remnants of the vaginal membrane, the vas deferens, the lymphatic vessels, the testicular artery, the cremasteric artery and the vas deferens artery, and the veins.
-The veins form a network of anastomoses - the pampiniform (pampiniform) plexus, which runs along the posterior surface of the testicles and along a significant length of the vas deferens.
-At the level of the deep inguinal ring, they are converted into the testicular vein.
+The spermatic cord is the structure that passes through the inguinal rings as the testicles descend into the scrotum.
+The spermatic cord includes the remnants of the tunica vaginalis, the vas deferens, lymphatic vessels, the testicular artery, the cremasteric artery and the vas deferens artery, as well as veins.
+The veins form a network of anastomoses - the pampiniform (pampiniform) plexus, which runs along back surface testicles and along a significant length of the vas deferens.
+At the level of the deep inguinal ring they transform into a testicular vein.

-On ultrasound of the spermatic cord It is represented by linear structures that correspond to the arterial and venous vessels passing here.
-The vas deferens is not detected echographically.
+Ultrasound of the spermatic cord represented by linear structures that correspond to the arterial and venous vessels passing here.
+The vas deferens is not detected by echography.

-Intraorganic arteries and veins of the testicles are well defined in CDI, especially in the ED mode.
-The color cartogram is characterized by a uniform distribution of blood flows in the parenchyma.
-The superficial network of vessels localized in the inner layer of the albuginea (tunica vasculosa) stands out more clearly.
+Intraorgan arteries and veins of the testicles are well defined by colorectal dosage, especially in the ED mode.
+The color cartogram is characterized by a uniform distribution of blood flows throughout the parenchyma.
+The superficial network of vessels localized in the inner layer of the tunica albuginea (tunica vasculosa) stands out more clearly.
 In children, the intensity of blood circulation increases in proportion to age.
-In adolescents of prepubertal and pubertal age, quantitative and qualitative analysis of blood flow becomes possible.
+In prepubertal and puberty it becomes possible to quantitatively and qualitative analysis blood flow

 Intratesticular arteries have low peripheral resistance.
-Similarly, the blood flow in the main trunk of the testicular artery can be characterized, which is best detected in the interval between the head of the epididymis and the upper pole of the testis.
+Blood flow in the main trunk of the testicular artery, which is best identified in the space between the head of the epididymis and the upper pole of the testicle, can be characterized in a similar way.
 The blood flow in the arteries of the spermatic cord may have a main altered type of Doppler spectrum, so the interlobular arteries are more sensitive to various influences.

-An important area of ultrasound is the initial section of the spermatic cord from the place of its formation to the level of the superficial inguinal ring.
-Here, the veins of the pampiniform plexus are especially well visualized, the diameter of which normally varies from 0.5 to 3 mm.
-The composition of the pampiniform plexus includes from 10 to 45 vessels, complexly and repeatedly anastomosing with each other.
-In the B-mode, the vascular geometry of the venous plexus is specified, the presence or absence of varicose veins is ascertained.
+Important area Ultrasound examination is the initial section of the spermatic cord from the place of its formation to the level of the superficial inguinal ring.
+The veins of the pampiniform plexus are especially well visualized here, the diameter of which normally varies from 0.5 to 3 mm.
+The pampiniform plexus includes from 10 to 45 vessels, complexly and repeatedly anastomosing with each other.
+In B-mode, the vascular geometry of the venous plexus is clarified, and the presence or absence of varicose veins is determined.

-With the help of the color flow chart, the state of the valve apparatus in the venous system is determined by stress tests.
-When the position of the patient's body changes from horizontal to vertical, the direction of blood flow in the color cartogram normally remains in the correct direction, anterograde.
-On a deep breath with a held breath with functioning valves, the veins become empty.
-On exhalation, the natural direction of blood flow resumes and increases in intensity.
+Using the CDC, the condition of the valve apparatus in venous system according to stress tests.
+When the patient's body position changes from horizontal to vertical, the direction of blood flow in the color cartogram normally remains in the correct direction, anterograde.
+When you take a deep breath with held breath while the valves are functioning, the veins become empty.
+As you exhale, the natural direction of blood flow is resumed and increases in intensity.
 With coughing movements, the blood flow becomes intermittent, but anterograde.
-The diameter of the veins with tension of the muscles of the anterior abdominal wall should not increase by more than 1 mm.
+The diameter of the veins should not increase by more than 1 mm when the muscles of the anterior abdominal wall are tense.
 A negative result of functional stress tests indicates valvular venous insufficiency (for more details, see).

-Vascular examinations of the inguinal canal are performed mainly to identify the inguinal canal.
+Vascular examinations of the inguinal canal are performed primarily to identify inguinal canal.
 The testicular artery, cremasteric artery, and vas deferens artery have approximately similar Doppler characteristics and are difficult to verify.

-Pay attention to the RI of the interlobular testicular arteries.
-Normal RI is 0.6-0.7.
+Pay attention to the RI of the interlobular arteries of the testicle.
+Normally RI is 0.6-0.7.
 With arteriovenous shunting and collateral circulation, RI decreases.
-When the RI is below 0.4, the sperm is of poor quality.
+When RI is below 0.4, the sperm is of poor quality.

-Picture.
-On ultrasound, a normal testicle.
-The spectrum of interlobular arteries has a smooth rise, a rounded systolic peak, a gentle descent, and a pronounced end-diastolic component.
+Drawing.
+Ultrasound shows a normal testicle.
+The spectrum of interlobular arteries has a smooth rise, a rounded systolic peak, a gentle descent and a pronounced end-diastolic component.

 Topic: ultrasound examination of organs and tissues (instructions for use).

-For ultrasound examination of the scrotum, linear transducers of 5-12 MHz are used.
+For ultrasound examination of the scrotum, linear sensors of 5-12 MHz are used.

-With ultrasound of the scrotum, a longitudinal image of the testicle and its poles, head of the epididymis, body and tail is obtained, and then a transverse image to assess the echostructure, contours, sizes, and the presence of formations.
+During ultrasound of the scrotum, a longitudinal image of the testicle and its poles, head of the epididymis, body and tail is obtained, and then a transverse image is obtained to assess the echostructure, contours, size, and presence of formations.
 The symmetry of the findings is compared with the contralateral testis and epididymis.
-The examination is supplemented with an assessment of vascularization and hemodynamics in the modes of ultrasonic angiography (color Doppler mapping and color Doppler energy mapping).
-To exclude varicocele, a stress test (Valsalva test) is performed.
+The examination is complemented by an assessment of vascularization and hemodynamics in ultrasound angiography modes (color Doppler mapping and color Doppler mapping by energy).
+To exclude varicocele, a stress test (Valsalva maneuver) is performed.

-Here is a unified protocol for ultrasound of the scrotum, which indicates the minimum necessary diagnostic actions during the study.
-In addition, each specific institution can use additional ultrasonic characteristics and criteria.
+We present a unified protocol for ultrasound of the scrotal organs, which indicates the required minimum diagnostic steps when conducting the study.
+In this case, each specific institution can use additional ultrasound characteristics and criteria.

 Date of examination _________